Schefkin/lamp-recharginator/README.md

 - on/off switch
 - electric motor
 - cables?
-- a thind that used to be a manual ventilator
+- a thing that used to be a manual ventilator

 pros: